mo3tazJ/r-getting-and-cleanning-data-project/CodeBook.md

 4. Cleaned and labeled variable names.
 5. Created a tidy dataset with the average of each variable for each subject and activity.

+### Note:

+In the Code file `run_analysis.R` you wil find a step by step information using comments to get more clear uderstanding Good Luck.

+ENG.
+Moutaz Jnoup
+2025